 Course Timeline: Review the training calendar to identify the timeline for the specific class you will be attending.
 Unless otherwise stated, registration is always 30 minutes prior to the class start time.

-Prerequisite: IS 775- Emergency Operations Center (EOC) Management and Operations, ICS 100, ICS 200 (or Unified Command) are highly recommended prior to attending this course.
+Prerequisite: IS 775- Emergency Operations Center (EOC) Management and Operations must be completed before attending this course.